FAQs

 What type of training is required of my therapist?

-Transcend consist of Licensed Clinical Social Workers (LCSW) and Licensed Professional Clinical Counselors (LPCC) whom are highly trained professionals with expertise in the areas of human behavior, assessment, and diagnosis.
+Transcend consists of Licensed Clinical Social Workers (LCSW) and Licensed Professional Clinical Counselors (LPCC) whom are highly trained professionals with expertise in the areas of human behavior, assessment, and diagnosis.
 These professionals hold Masters’ Degrees and have passed national and state licensing exams.
-In order to practice and remain licensed, LCSW’s and LPCC’s must obtain regular continuing education in order to keep up to date with the latest developments in the field.
+In order to practice and remain licensed, LCSWs and LPCCs must obtain regular continuing education in order to keep up to date with the latest developments in the field.

 How much does therapy cost?